jlvcm/ha-actualbudget/README.md

 This is a custom integration for Home Assistant that allows you to track your actual budget.

-Note: It's a work in progress, so it may not ready for production yet.
+Note: It's a work in progress, it should work but it may have some bugs and breaking changes.

 # Features